-± 1.6 m of policyholder assets have been categorised using alternative methods for valuation, based on the last known price that the Company has been able to source for these assets.
+$\pounds$ 2,186k (2022: $\pounds$ 1,597k) of policyholder assets have been categorised using alternative methods for valuation, based on the last known price that the Company has been able to source for these assets.
 All other financial instruments have been categorised as fair value through profit or loss, except for cash and cash equivalents, accrued income, other receivables and trade and other payables, which have been categorised as amortised cost.
-Further details are provided in notes 2(s) and 27 to the IFRS statements, which can be found in Appendix 2 to this document.
+Further details are provided in note 1(b) (Fair value of financial instruments) and in note 26 to the IFRS statements.